DylanAuty/CellularAutomata/README.md

 Rules are expressed as a state transition table: in each state, what is the mapping from number of neighbours to next state?
 The simulation is printed to the terminal, step by step.

+Below is the simulator running Conway's Game of Life:

 <img src="demo.gif" alt="Gif of the simulator running Conway's Game of Life.">